DjangoGirls/tutorial/django_installation/README.md

     ~/djangogirls$ python3 -m venv myvenv

-and just like the Windows instructions above, `myvenv` is the name of your `virtualenv`.
+`myvenv` is the name of your `virtualenv`.
 You can use any other name, but stick to lowercase and use no spaces.
 It is also good idea to keep the name short - you'll be referencing it a lot!

 > __NOTE:__ Initiating the virtual environment on Ubuntu 14.04 like this currently gives the following error: